SmartlyDressedGames/Unturned-Docs/assets/effect-asset.rst

 **Gore** *bool*: Effect is hidden when gore is disabled.

+**OneShotAudio** :ref:`Master Bundle Pointer <doc_data_masterbundleptr>`: AudioClip or OneShotAudioDefinition to play alongside effect.
+Useful for audio-only effects, in which case Effect prefab is unnecessary and can be excluded.

 **Static** *flag*: Disable randomized audio pitch change.

 **Randomize_Rotation** *bool*: Rolls the effect around the hit axis.
 Defaults to true.